Born to Win (album): Reception

+Listicles

 Singles

 Born to Win yielded three singles.
 The debut single, "Born to Win", was released in June 2021.
 The music video of "Born to Win" has received more than 200,000 YouTube views on its first 24 hours of release, making it the fastest among the debut music videos of any P-pop group.
-In July 2021, a Maxi single of the track was released which features the Instrumental, Latin, EDM, String Quartet and Acapella versions.
+In July 2021, a Maxi single of the track was released which features the instrumental, Latin, EDM, string quartet and acapella versions.
 In September 2021, the song was played in the preliminary competition and performed in the coronation of the Miss Universe Philippines 2021.
-"Kapit Lang" was released in September 2021 as the group's third single and released as the album's sixth single.
+"Kapit Lang" was released in September 2021 as the group's third single.
 "Golden Arrow" was released in October 2021 as the album's second single and key track.

 Track listing

-All song credits are adapted from the album sampler released by Bini's label Star Music in YouTube, unless otherwise noted.